Chapter One (1753-1785): A Tale of Two Properties, Lancashire and Tortola; and a Scientific Education

 Then cousin Robert dazzled the extended family with a brief career of fame or infamy followed by glorious redemption.
 He had also wanted to be a physician, then in 1772, he went to Antigua where his father and Birket arranged for him to apprentice with a store keeper.
 He primarily oversaw slaves about to be sold.
 In 1775, he broke his agreement with his master.
 By breaking his agreement, he forfeited the right to be a Quaker, as did his next move.
 In 1776, he shipped out on a British navy brig to capture privateers from the revolting colonies who were attacking the profitable West Indian trade.
 He rose to the rank of lieutenant and commanded a ship.

 The shock Foster gave his great uncle likely increased Birket's worries about the Thornton boys or at least William.
 Absy soon returned to Tortola.
 There had been changes there and the Thornton brothers' patrimony had been diluted.
 In 1766, their mother remarried.
 Her second husband signed an agreement that provided for the boys' education and half of the estate would be theirs to share once they came of age.
 But that husband died within a year of marriage.
 In 1773, she married again.
 Her new husband, who came from the neighboring island of St. Croix, wanted to become the boys' guardian which worried Birket because the new husband also invested in and expanded the plantation.
 He soon had his own son, James Birket Thomason.
-Still, the agreement remained, but when Thornton came of age, his fortune would be diminished by the addition of not only a step father but also a half brother.
-To bide his time until he reached his majority, in June 1777, Birket apprenticed him for four years to work in Dr. John Fell's village apothecary shop in Ulverston, Lancashire.
+Still, the agreement remained, but when William came of age, his fortune would be diminished by the addition of not only a step father but also a half brother.
+To bide his time until he reached his majority, in June 1777, Birket apprenticed William for four years to work in Dr. John Fell's apothecary shop in Ulverston, Lancashire.

 In the fall of 1779, Foster returned to Lancaster and humbly asked to return to the Quaker fold.
 Birket wrote in his diary "Robert Foster came home this morning after a long fighting campaign in sundry Men of War.
 He quitted the fighting trade at his grandfather's request, and seems to be a very sensible youth."
 He hoped to captain a merchant ship, but then he accepted his grandfather's offer to manage a Yorkshire estate.
 He lived and worked with the farm hands.
 Humility, discipline and willingness to help others were traits prized by the Quaker community.
 In April 1780, he attended the Kendal Quarterly Meeting with Birket.
 By May 1781, he was accepted again as a Quaker.
-The 27 year old man hardened by war who returned professing the desire to work a farm and work for and with the community moved hearts.
+The 27 year old hardened by war who returned professing the desire to work a farm and work for and with the community moved hearts.

 Thornton's reaction to the naval exploits of his second cousin are not known.
 However, he spent the summer of 1781 working on an engraving of Caesar Augustus with "Thornton" written below in Greek.
 His reaction to Foster's return to the Quaker fold came soon after.(1)